 IZBIOS Configuration Panel Guide

-Press Del during POST to open it.
-The panel draws on the same Margo linear frame buffer mode the POST screen uses, so it shares its palette: cream field, near-black text, red titles.
-Everything you change here is a working copy: nothing reaches CMOS until you choose Save and Exit.
+Press Del during POST to open the panel.
+The panel uses the same Margo linear frame buffer mode as the POST screen, and thus the same colors: a cream field, near-black text, and red titles.
+Each change that you make goes into a working copy.
+Nothing goes to CMOS until you select Save and Exit.

 Main menu